 Here are a few quick notes about the ingredients in this recipe.
 You can see a complete list of ingredients and instructions in the recipe card below.

-For a healthy blueberry muffin recipe, white flour, refined sugar, dairy, and eggs will swap out for better-for-you ingredients.
+For a healthy blueberry muffin recipe, white flour, refined sugar, dairy, and eggs are swapped out for better-for-you ingredients.

 Almond flour - The use of almond flour in this recipe is two-fold.
 One, it makes for a delicate crumb.
 And two, it provides a good dose of protein.

-Ground flaxseed - Mixed with water, ground flaxseed forms a "flax egg," gelling to work as a binder without the need for real eggs.
+Ground flaxseed - Mixed with water, ground flaxseed forms a "flax egg," gelling to work as a binder for our egg replacer.

 Maple syrup - No white sugar in these muffins.
 Pure maple syrup gives these easy blueberry muffins just the right amount of sweetness.

-Unsweetened almond milk - With a bit of lemon juice added to your almond milk, the result is a dairy-free way to get that buttermilk flavor.
+Unsweetened almond milk - With a little bit of lemon juice added to your almond milk, the result is a dairy-free way to get that buttermilk flavor.
 If you don't have lemon juice on hand, use apple cider vinegar in its place.
-Other non-dairy milk would work well to keep these dairy-free blueberry muffins.
+Other dairy-free milk like soy milk or cashew milk would work well to keep this dairy-free.

 Olive oil - Working as the healthy fat, this pantry staple works well here.
-You can substitute melted vegan butter or coconut oil as an alternative dairy-free option.
+You can substitute melted vegan butter, and coconut oil, or use avocado oil as an alternative dairy-free option.

 Baking powder - The leavener that helps this baked good rise.
 Always check to make sure the baking powder you are using is 100% gluten-free and has not expired!